evangelos-com/dotfiles/README.md

 ```

 ## Installation of Homebrew formulae
-When setting up a new Mac, use the following command to install some commone Homebrew formulae (after installing Homebrew, of course):
+When setting up a new Mac, use the following command to install some common Homebrew formulae (after installing Homebrew, of course):
 ```bash
 ./brew.sh
 ```